 The four are friends and share s good deal of time together having drinks and playing cards.
 Sito and Lavelle are also competing for the same promotion to Ops.
 There are some interesting contrasts as the senior officers play poker in one room and the junior officers in another.
 Shadowing both is Ben (portrayed by Bruce Beatty) who is serving as a bartender here but it’s hinted that he discreetly tips off the senior officers to how the junior officers are feeling.

 The Enterprise is dispatched close to Cardassian space.
-They beam on board a passenger in a life-pod kept under high security.
+There, they beam on board a passenger in a life-pod kept under high security.
 When it becomes apparent that Ogawa and Sito know what is going on, Lavelle seethes with jealousy and demands to be let in on the deep secret.
 The two stick to their morals and hold the secret close.

 Lower Decks is interesting because in a certain way it makes the Enterprise new again.
 Up until now virtually the only perspective fans have had on the operation of the ship has been from the Senior Staff.
-Watching the role those who have not attained that status is different.
-Unfortunately, the script drops the ball in a way by mostly showing their down-time together and interacting with the senior officers off-duty instead of making their daily lives somewhat interesting.
+Watching the role of those who have not attained that status is different.
+Unfortunately, the script drops the ball in a way by mostly showing their downtime together and interacting with the senior officers off-duty instead of making their daily lives somewhat interesting.

 The guest cast is interesting.
 I liked Sito and wish she could have had more of a future, perhaps as a prisoner of the Cardassians who turned up on Star Trek: Deep Space Nine.
 Shannon Fill does a great job and seems comfortable in the role.
 Dan Gauthier is an actor I’m familiar with and he gives Lavalle an edge which was fine for this episode.
-I don’t know if he could have made him interesting in the long-term.
+I don’t know if he could have made him interesting in the long term.
 Patti Yasutake has been a recurring character and it’s nice to see her branch out a bit after being relegated to the background for the most part.